A National Statistics Publication for Scotland

-Scotland’s Chief Statistician has released the 2018-19 Recorded Crime in Scotland statistics.
+Scotland’s Chief Statistician has released Recorded Crime in Scotland, 2019-20 statistics.

 The main findings include:

-- sexual crimes increased by 8% from 12,487 to 13,547.
-The recording of these crimes is at the highest level seen since 1971, the first year for which comparable groups are available
+- sexual crimes decreased by 1% from 13,547 to 13,364.
+This is the first year since 2008-09 where sexual crimes haven’t increased, though these crimes remain at the second highest level seen since 1971, the first year for which comparable groups are available

-In addition to the National Statistics on police recorded crimes and offences, this bulletin also presents Official Statistics on crimes and offences cleared up by the police in 2018-19.
-Between 2017-18 and 2018-19 the clear up rate increased by 1.5 percentage points, from 49.5% to 51.0%.
+In addition to the National Statistics on police recorded crimes and offences, this bulletin also presents Official Statistics on crimes and offences cleared up by the police in 2019-20.
+Between 2018-19 and 2019-20 the clear up rate increased by 0.6 percentage points (based on unrounded figures), from 51.0% to 51.5%.

 - The full statistical publication can be accessed online